AngusMck/Smart-Luggage-Team-5_Fall_2022/README.md

 2. Replaced the rover's batteries and tested the rover.

 ------------------------------ Phone App - Angus Mckellar ------------------------------------------

+1. Create vector map of the users journey and display it for the user.
+2. Obtained raspberry pi and necessary code for gps module.

 ------------------------------ Tracking and Navigation  - Tien Le ---------------------------------